-Sociology is the scientific study of society.
-It helps students to understand why society works in the way that it does and the extent to which our behaviour – and opportunities – can be shaped by our social class, age, gender and race.
+Sociology is the study of society.
+It helps students to understand why society works in the way that it does and the extent to which our behaviour and opportunities can be shaped by our social class, age, gender, ethnicity and race.
 Sociology allows students to analyse the society in which we live and encourages young people to question the relationship between individuals and institutions.
-Through the study of Sociology, students are taught that there are no right or wrong answers when studying how people live together.
-They learn some of the methodologies used in social theory and thus develop their ability to analyse and evaluate evidence.
-Sociology is only offered in the Sixth Form at A Level.
-Along with the study of institutions and their functions, pupils also study research methods and their appropriateness for investigating different people and aspects within society.
+Students focus on Education, Crime and Deviance, Families and Households and Mass Media.
+The course is extremely contemporary and relevant to their lives.